GoAhead-at/orf2Postgres/DOCS/Project-Description.md

   - Graceful degradation when services are unavailable

 - **Named Pipes Protocol:**
-  - JSON-based message format with action/response pattern
+  - JSON-based message format with action/response pattern.
-  - Bidirectional communication for commands and status updates
+  - Bidirectional communication for commands and status updates.
+  - To ensure standard users can communicate with the service (running as `NetworkService`), the pipe server is created using `System.IO.Pipes.NamedPipeServerStreamAcl.Create()`.
+This method, available via the `System.IO.Pipes.AccessControl` NuGet package (version 5.0.0 or compatible), allows a `PipeSecurity` object to be passed directly during the pipe's construction.
+  - The `PipeSecurity` is configured to grant `PipeAccessRights.ReadWrite` and `PipeAccessRights.CreateNewInstance` to the `Authenticated Users` group (`WellKnownSidType.AuthenticatedUserSid`).
+This allows the UI, running as a standard user, to connect successfully.
-  - Automatic reconnection attempts when service is available
+  - Automatic reconnection attempts when service is available.
-  - Potential use of a dedicated library for improved reliability

 - **Multi-Mode Startup:**
   - Command-line arguments determine the application mode: